-Except for certain landowners, full-time Department employees authorized by the commissioner for animal damage control purposes, and children, everyone (including animal damage control agents and animal control officers appointed pursuant to Title 7) must have the appropriate trapping license before going out to trap for wild animals or before going out to help another person who is trapping.
+Except for certain landowners, full-time Department employees authorized by the commissioner for animal damage control purposes, and children under 10, everyone (including animal damage control agents and animal control officers appointed pursuant to Title 7) must have the appropriate trapping license before going out to trap for wild animals or before going out to help another person who is trapping.
 (An unlicensed person may accompany a trapper only as an observer.)

 Which trapping license do I need?

 - If you are a Maine resident under 10 years old, you may trap without a license, except bear.
 You must be 10 years of age to trap a bear.